hh-lohmann/jekyll-basal-scaffold/README.md

 Meant for a quick initialization of a full functional [Jekyll](https://jekyllrb.com/) environment without stumbling over the fuzzes of *feature packed* themes and dependencies.

+## *TL;DR*

+A plain directory structure for Jekyll projects that you can directly [download](https://github.com/hh-lohmann/jekyll-basal-scaffold/archive/master.zip)

 ## Background

 `jekyll new` creates an environment with rather demonstrational and often unneeded stuff, while at the same time some things seem to miss.
 A top example is Jekyll's default [minima](https://github.com/jekyll/minima) theme that at the same time produces an `assets` directory in the output while hiding important mechanics like the `_includes` and `_layouts` folders in its [RubyGems `gemdir` directory](https://guides.rubygems.org/command-reference/#gem-environment).
 This may hinder quick understanding for what's going on under the hood and of course is not portable at all (see considerations for the `Gemfile` below).